leonid-in-github/Book-Library-ASP.NET-Core-MVC/README.txt

-Run solution in Visual Studio or Rider.
+Run solution as administrator in Visual Studio or Rider.